-In fall 1993 Clerides reiterated a call to demilitarize the island, and offered to suspend his arms program if an enlarged UNFICYP replaced Turkish forces, and if the (Greek Cypriot) National Guard and comparable Turkish Cypriot forces were disbanded and disarmed.
 On January 28, 1994, Denktash agreed to CBMs in principle.
 He later contended that a March 21 U.N. draft unbalanced equities in the CBMs.
 Clerides said that he would accept the March 21 text if Denktash would.
 The Secretary General's May 30 report, made known on June 1, insisted that the March draft had not destroyed balance.
 Boutros-Ghali blamed the Turkish Cypriots' lack of political will for the lack of agreement.
 On May 31, Denktash had said that he would accept the CBMs if improvements agreed to were incorporated.
 Clerides would not negotiate beyond the March document.
 Boutros-Ghali's June 28 letter to the Security Council President concluded that there was sufficient progress to implement CBMs based on the March paper and clarifications, and said that he intended to address an identical letter to each leader expressing his intention to proceed and request the Security Council to endorse the March 21 paper.
 Neither side accepted this procedure.

-Developments, 1997-2000
+Developments, 1997-2001

 On January 4, 1997, Cyprus signed a contract to purchase Russian S-300 (SA-10) anti-aircraft missiles with a 90-mile range, i.e., able to reach southern Turkey, at a cost of about \$400 million, to protect air and naval bases in southern Cyprus to be used by Greece.
 The U.S. State Department said that the decision "introduces a new and destabilizing element" that "threatens to take the arms buildup on Cyprus to a new and disturbing qualitative level...."
 Turkish officials said that they would not allow the weapons to be deployed.
 The State Department declared that any threat to use force was unacceptable.
-On January 20, Turkish President Demirel and Denktash signed a joint defense declaration, stating that (U.S.) reassurance that the missiles will not be deployed for some time is "meaningless" and that any attack on the TRNC would be considered an attack on Turkey.
+On January 20, Turkish President Demirel and Denktash signed a joint defense declaration, stating that any attack on the TRNC would be considered an attack on Turkey.

+1997 Talks.
 In 1997, U.N.
 Secretary General Kofi Annan called for indirect talks followed by open-ended, face-to-face talks between Clerides and Denktash.
 His Special Representative on Cyprus began proximity or indirect talks.
-As goodwill gestures, Turkish Cypriots and Greek Cypriots exchanged visits to holy sites, held bicommunal events, and business and professional meetings.
+As goodwill gestures, Turkish Cypriots and Greek Cypriots exchanged visits to holy sites and held bicommunal events and business and professional meetings.
 Greek planes did not overfly Cyprus during joint Greek-Greek Cypriot military exercises in May 1997 and for the next five months.
-Turkish planes did not overfly Cyprus as long as Greek aircraft did not do so.
+Turkish planes did not overfly Cyprus for as long as Greek aircraft did not do so.